 What Is an Index Fund?

 An index fund is a type of investment fund designed to replicate the performance of a specific market index, such as the S&P 500.
-Rather than attempting to outperform the market through active stock selection, an index fund follows a passive strategy — tracking its target index as closely as possible.
+Rather than attempting to outperform the market, an index fund follows a passive strategy, holding the same securities as its target index in similar proportions.

 When investors purchase shares of an index fund, their capital is pooled with that of other investors.
 The fund uses this capital to acquire the securities included in its target index, weighted according to the index's methodology.